JonasAlaif/russol-artifact/README.md

 ### Table 1

 **Note on parallelism**: The execution times of the commands in this section are drastically reduced by synthesizing all functions within a file/crate in parallel.
-The tool enables this by default, but it may lead to slightly longer recorded synthesis times per funtion, especially for systems with fewer cores.
-Additionally when synthesizing large crates (in the 100 crates test) significant memory may be required (up to 32GB); the Docker memory limit must be increased.
-If one needs precise permormance data or runs into out-of-memory issues, this parallelism can be disabled by adding the `-e RUSLIC_MULTITHREADED=false` flag to the docker commands (i.e. `docker run -e RUSLIC_MULTITHREADED=false ...`).
+The tool enables this by default, but it may lead to slightly longer recorded synthesis times per funtion, especially for systems with fewer cores (or few cores allocated to the docker engine).
+If one needs precise permormance data or runs into out-of-memory issues, this parallelism can be disabled by adding the `-e RUSLIC_THREAD_COUNT=1` flag to the docker commands (i.e. `docker run -e RUSLIC_MULTITHREADED=1 ...`), the default value is `8`.

 #### Rust, SuSLik and Verifier categories